sammon229/datdao.github.io/Predict housing prices in the US using R/README.md

 Approach
 The study evaluates housing stock using hedonic regression (OLS) and enhances it with maximum likelihood (ML) technique considering spatial correlations.
 It discusses the significance of macroeconomic and microeconomic factors and adopts the Random Forest method for a more accurate predictive model, proven to offer higher accuracy.

-Data
-The dataset comprises residential property sales in Ames, Iowa, from 2006-2010, covering a broad range of quantitative and categorical variables.
-It includes 2930 observations with detailed features of homes, aiming to predict the SalePrice.

-Methodology
-Multiple Linear Regression: The study begins with a full-model regression, moving towards variable selection to enhance model fit.
-Multicollinearity Test: Conducted to ensure independent variables aren't highly correlated, affecting model output.
-Random Forest: Chosen for its ability to handle both classification and regression problems, mitigate overfitting, and identify important features.
-The model accounts for a significant portion of the home sale price variation, emphasizing certain critical variables.
-Implications
-The study addresses potential selection biases and the need to incorporate macroeconomic factors for broader applicability.
-It discusses the model's utility for real estate brokers, enhancing website functionality, and advertisement strategies.
-It underscores the importance of a hybrid model integrating micro and macro elements for effective housing value prediction.